 The Nikon AF-S DX Nikkor 35 mm is a standard lens that works with DX and FX models.
 It is compact and lightweight for traveling photographers.
 Compared with other lenses, the 35 mm focal length allows you to get more of the subject in your picture than one with a higher focal length.

 Not to mention that the functions of this lens are fantastic for an incredibly low price.
 This one packs a punch without requiring you to be a genius of photography.

-If you want more options outside the Nikon brand, the Sigma 10-20mm f/3.5 EX DC HSM ELD SLD Aspherical Super Wide Angle Lens is a great pick especially for those who likes to do landscape, architectural, and interior photography.
-The Tamron 10-24mm F/3.5-4.5 Di-II VC HLD Wide Angle Zoom Lens also makes some good points especially if you are looking for a lens with improved and very capable optical design.
+If you want more options outside the Nikon brand, the Sigma 10-20mm f/3.5 EX DC HSM ELD SLD Aspherical Super Wide Angle Lens is a great pick, especially for those who like to do landscape, architectural, and interior photography.
+The Tamron 10-24mm F/3.5-4.5 Di-II VC HLD Wide Angle Zoom Lens also makes some good points especially if you are looking for a lens with an improved and very capable optical design.
 By using any of these lenses, you’ll have one of the best lenses for Nikon D3500 on hand whenever you need it.